BUSINESS CHANGE READINESS GUIDE

 Criteria 2: Assess Each Group’s Capacity for Change

-At any point in time, a group might be undergoing a lot of change, not much change or in a state of having “no change at all”.
+At any point in time, a group might be undergoing a lot of change, not much change, or in a state of having “no change at all”.
 Groups that have undergone a lot of recent change or that are already overwhelmed may be in danger of “change burnout” with an upcoming change.

 The state that a group is in will impact that group’s receptiveness or resistance to the change that your program is implementing.
 As such, when conducting your group, leadership, and individual change readiness assessment, you need to assess each group’s capacity for “one more change.”

 The leadership style observed within a group will play a key role in the group’s readiness to change, including how that business unit rallies around the change.

 If the group has key managers that are more vocal than others, and have concentrated power, then engaging all managers, but focusing on these key managers and getting their buy-in will increase the probability that the whole group will end up supporting the change.

 If on the other hand, power is more evenly distributed across the group, then you’ll want to adjust your engagement plans accordingly.
 As such, it is important that you take the time to conduct a managerial and leadership readiness assessment.

 Criteria 4: Assess Positive or Negative Effects of Previous Change

-A group that has a prior negative experience with changes will be less receptive to this new change, and a group with a positive change history will be more receptive to, and more ready for the change.
+A group that has prior negative experience with changes will be less receptive to this new change, and a group with a positive change history will be more receptive to, and more ready for the change.

 Criteria 5: Assess Awareness and Willingness to Support the Change